Why Vocabulary Matters

 A strong vocabulary helps young children understand what they read and hear.
 The more words they know, the easier it is to make sense of stories, follow directions, and build background knowledge.
 This early understanding serves as the foundation for later reading comprehension—children can’t understand a text if they don’t understand its words.

 Teach the meanings of the words.
 Have students orthographically map them.
 Use the words frequently.
-Teach synonyms (words that mean the same), antonyms (words that mean the opposite), and homonyms/homophones for each word if any.
+Teach synonyms (words that mean the same), antonyms (words that mean the opposite), and homonyms/homophones for each word, if any.

 Homonyms vs. Homophones